bluephone2199/hello-world/README.md

 # hello-world
 Repository uno

-I'm new to all of this, butit seems promising.
-G
+I'm new to all of this, but it seems promising.

-lad to be here.
+Glad to be here.